Skip to content

 The information presented here is of a general nature and is intended to help you become familiar with and navigate DEC's administrative appeals processes.
 This document does not contain the specific policies and procedures which govern appeals.
 The governing regulations are in Chapter 15, Administrative Procedures, of Title 18 of the Alaska Administrative Code (18 AAC 15).

 An informal review is a review by a DEC division director (or their designee) of a decision made by staff.
 It is intended to be a relatively quick, simple and informal way to appeal a staff decision.
 In general, the same decisions that can be appealed under the more formal adjudicatory hearing process can also be appealed through the informal review process.
-The primary differences are that the informal review process does not involve the quasi-judicial aspects of formal adjudication such as notice and service, preparation of and response to briefs, formal hearings, and administrative law judges.
+The primary differences are the informal review process does not involve the quasi-judicial aspects of formal adjudication such as notice and service, preparation of and response to briefs, formal hearings, and administrative law judges.
 The informal review is also conducted at the division director level instead of at the commissioner level.

 Decisions subject to the informal review process